adeenal/cs152project/index.md

 **Upsample** does the opposite of downsample and increases the dimensions of the of the image.
 It uses Conv2DTranspose which does basically the opposite of a Conv2D layer.
 Our generator first downsamples the input image and then upsample, and we concatenate the output of the downsample layer to the upsample layer in a symmetrical fashion.
 For the discriminator, however, we just need a simple downsampling.

 For the activiation, we used the _LeakyReLU_, which has become a best practice when developing deep convolutional neural networks generally.

-Moreover, instead of using batch normalizer, we used the instance normalizer.
+Moreover, instead of using batch normalization, we used the instance normalization.

 1. Detailed information of _monet_generator_